 Model answer – meets required standard

 The key issue here is the potential change in temperatures.
 The factory is likely to have a high temperature because it is used for welding and cutting.
-However, the supplier storage and transportation to the factory is likely to be a more ambient or cooler temperature.
+However, the supplier storage and transportation to the factory is likely to be at a more ambient or cooler temperature.
 This change in temperature is likely to have a significant impact on the behaviour of the compressed gases.

 The expansible cylinder would be the safer and more efficient option for storing the gas.
 This can be justified by considering the behaviour of gases under varying temperatures, cylinder safety, and operational efficiency.

 According to the general gas law (PV = nRT), the pressure of a gas is directly proportional to its temperature when the volume is constant.
 That means at a constant volume, the pressure of a gas increases as the temperature increases and decreases as the temperature decreases.
 This is caused by the change in kinetic energy of gases as their temperature changes.
 An expansible cylinder is designed to allow the volume to change as the environmental conditions change.
 When the temperature rises, the cylinder can expand, which reduces the pressure increase compared to a rigid cylinder.
 Similarly, when the temperature drops, the cylinder contracts, helping to maintain a consistent pressure for operational use.
-For this factory when the gases are in an environment where there is welding and the environmental temperature increases, the temperature of the gas in the cylinder will also increase.
+For this factory, when the gases are in an environment where there is welding and the environmental temperature increases, the temperature of the gas in the cylinder will also increase.
 As the gas temperature increases, so does the volume.
-If the gas is in an expansible cylinder, there is space to accommodate the increased volume which maintains safety as the pressure stays the same.
+If the gas is in an expansible cylinder, there is space to accommodate the increased volume, which maintains safety as the pressure stays the same.
 As a result, it operates efficiently.
-Clearly, when the factory is not operational, there will be temperature fluctuations, but providing they are not severe, there should be limited impact on the efficient operation of the cylinder when needed.
+Clearly, when the factory is not operational, there will be temperature fluctuations, but providing they are not severe, there should be a limited impact on the efficient operation of the cylinder when needed.
 This further justifies the selection of the expansible cylinder.

-Consideration of the use of a rigid cylinder further confirms justification of the use of an expansive cylinder.
+Consideration of the use of a rigid cylinder further confirms the justification of the use of an expansive cylinder.
 In a rigid cylinder, the volume cannot change.
 Therefore, if the temperature rises, such as in the factory, the gas pressure inside the cylinder also increases proportionally.
 This could potentially exceed the maximum pressure indicated on the cylinder label, increasing the risk of cylinder explosion.
 Conversely, if the temperature drops significantly, the gas pressure decreases, which could negatively affect operational efficiency, as there may not be enough pressure for effective welding or cutting operations.

-Considering both available options, it is clear that the expansible cylinder option is the most appropriate as evidenced by the application of the general gas laws and the potential location where the cylinder will be used.
+Considering both available options, it is clear that the expansible cylinder option is the most appropriate, as evidenced by the application of the general gas laws and the potential location where the cylinder will be used.

 Why is this a model answer?

-This is a model answer because firstly it identifies the issue of potential temperature changes in the environment where the gas cylinders will be used.
-It correctly applies relevant gas theory to the scenario and demonstrates clear scientific understanding and how this understanding is applied to the context and the problem given.
+This is a model answer because, firstly, it identifies the issue of potential temperature changes in the environment where the gas cylinders will be used.
+It correctly applies relevant gas theory to the scenario and demonstrates clear scientific understanding, and how this understanding is applied to the context and the problem given.
 The answer shows that the student has a high level of understanding of how gases behave when environmental conditions change.
 In addition, the answer clearly applies this theory to the practical situation.

-The learner constantly refers to their answering justifying their selection.
+The learner constantly refers to their answer, justifying their selection.
 Each time, they use valid scientific information and evidence applicable to the context to support that justification.